anthonyjn08/2021-in-a-quiz/README.md

 ### **Question and Answer Area**

 Once the player clicks start quiz, the first question is loaded onto the screen, each question is multiple choice with a total of 3 buttons with possible answers to choose from.
-There is also a fontawesome icon for the current category of question.
+There is a fontawesome icon for the current category of question.
 The players current score is also diplayed.

 ![Question Answer Area](docs/screenshots/question-answer-area.jpg)